Sometimes, saving ▓▓▓▓▓▓▓▓▓▓▓▓...

 Everyone loves to sermonize about “saving.”
 It’s the secular catechism of capitalism: skip the coffee, stack the cash, salvation will come via compound interest.
 Cute story.
 But like most fairy tales, it’s convenient propaganda that keeps you docile while the machine skims your blood.
 By saving, I mean money, not your crappy Word doc.

 Here’s the punchline they never print on the pamphlet: if you’re carrying high‑interest debt, “saving” is just a polite way of burning money for your bank’s entertainment.
-You earn 3–5% in a savings account on a good day, while your card slurps 20–40% APR every night.
-That spread is not a “discipline problem.”
+You earn 3–6% in a savings account on a good day, while your loans can slurp 20–40% or more.
+Much more for people like us who had to buy at kandhu vatti, meter vatti, thandal, bullet vatti, etc. That spread is not a “discipline problem.”
 It’s extraction.
-See also: net interest margin and credit card interest rates.

 That’s not “financial prudence.”
 That’s tribute.
 Ritual.
 A tiny daily sacrifice to the gods of balance sheets.
 They call it “discipline” so you’ll blame yourself instead of the structure.